 Andrew says it’s a “second full-time job” which comes back to relationships and marketing.
 He does at least 5 sit-down meetings a week to grow those relationships.

 Kenny is so well established that most of his new investors come from referrals though he also does a meetup, podcasts, and general outreach.

 Example Syndication Deal

-That’s the end of the interview, and you may be left wondering exactly how much the principal earns in one of these deals.
-So, I put together this example based upon the knowledge I gained.
+You might be wondering how much a syndicator can actually earn from one of these deals.
+So, I put together this example based on the knowledge I gained.

-Let’s assume we found a 6.5 cap property somewhere in Texas.
+Let’s assume we found a property somewhere in Texas with a 6.5% capitalization rate.
 It’s about 70 units and is selling for $60,000 per unit.
 That’s $4.2 million total.

-A 6.5 cap rate means the property nets about $273,000 per year before finance costs.
+A 6.5 cap rate means the property has a net operating income of about $273,000 per year before finance costs.